Plasma Cutter Amperage Calculator

 Plasma cutting basics:

 Plasma cutting uses an electrically conductive gas (compressed air, nitrogen, or argon/hydrogen mix) ionized into a plasma arc at 20,000–40,000°F to melt and blow through metal.
-The key parameter is amperage — higher amps cut thicker material.
+The key parameter is amperage: higher amps cut thicker material.

-Rule of thumb for mild steel:
+Rules of thumb for mild steel

 Amperage requirements by material and thickness: